rp42dev/MS-4-Django-Full-Stack-Project/README.md

 ### **The website needs to enable the company to**
 1. Get the business online and expand online presence.
 1. Showcase brand, website needs to have great product images with clear description.
-1. And Provide users ability to create account and save shopping-cart and user deteails.
+1. And Provide users ability to create account and save shopping-cart and user details.
 1. Provide method for customers with a quick, simple and safe way to pay.
 1. Provide offers, special deals, and increase potentialy new and existing customer retention and loyalty.
 1. Provide the customers with contact information and support.

 # [&#8686;](#top)